Teaching offers a truly rewarding professional career, where you can make a real difference every day.

 We also provide financial incentives for those who wish to teach through the medium of Welsh - visit the Financial Incentives section to find out more.

-The starting salary for new teachers in Wales is currently over £30,000.
+The starting salary for new teachers in Wales is currently £32,433.
 Over your working life, you can expect to increase your salary as you gain experience and take on additional pastoral/academic duties, such as within your faculty or as a tutor.
 Continuous professional development (CPD) will also be offered to increase and improve your skills throughout your career.

 No!
 You can train to teach at any age, from 18 upwards – you’re never too old!
 In fact, today’s headteachers believe it is important for schools to have a well-balanced workforce, with a combination of both career changers and new graduates who choose teaching as their first career upon leaving university.
 Having more years under your belt before entering the profession means you probably have valuable insights and experience to bring to your pupils.